databrew/traveldash/README.md

 _The below assumes ubuntu 16.04_

-## Data source

-This application uses either a PostgreSQL database or a google sheet as the data source.
-Whether to use one or the other is defined in the `use_google` option in the first few lines of `global.R`.
-In production, this app will use the database; the purpose of the google sheets option is to allow for deploying to shinyapps.io.
-This application allows for modification of the underlying data; changes made in one "mode" (ie, `use_google` set to `TRUE`) will not affect the data in the other mode (ie, the database).

 ## Packages

 - This package requires a non-standard installation of `networkD3`.
 Prior to running the application, install `nd3` by running `devtools::install_github('databrew/nd3').